 - Students may be required to attend a clinical orientation as scheduled by the course coordinator.
-Students receiving instruction off-campus are expected to abide by the policies of the School of Nursing and the host institution. - Students will be permitted to perform nursing procedures at clinical sites only after they have been checked-off in Skills Lab, per the host institution's policy, and/or with the instructor's approval.
-Performance of procedures at clinical sites prior to check-off or without instructor approval will be considered as unsafepractice.
+Students receiving instruction off-campus are expected to abide by the policies of the SON and the host institution. - Students will be permitted to perform nursing procedures at clinical sites only after they have been checked-off in Skills Lab, per the host institution's policy, and/or with the instructor's approval.
+Performance of procedures at clinical sites prior to check-off or without instructor approval will be considered as unsafe practice.
 Proper body mechanics should be used when performing lifting or transferring clients.
-An elastic back support may be worn in the clinical setting. - The student is to maintain cordial and respectful relationships with staff. - Eating/drinking in client areas, at the nurses' station or in any unit is not allowed. - Smoking/smokeless tobacco is not appropriate in the clinical area.
+An elastic back support may be worn in the clinical setting. - The student is to maintain cordial and respectful relationships with staff. - Eating/drinking in client areas, at the nurses' station, or in any unit is not allowed. - Smoking/smokeless tobacco is not appropriate in the clinical area.
 Students who smoke must abide by the host institution's policy.
-Students who smoke should ensure that smoking odors on their clothing or breath are removed before caring for clients. - Students must remain in the clinical facility during scheduled hours and must not leave for lunch or breaks.
+Students who smoke should ensure that smoking odors on their clothing or breath are removed before caring for clients. - Students must remain in the clinical facility during scheduled hours and must not leave for lunch or breaks. - Beginning in Principles II for the AAS and Adult Health II for the BSN cohorts, students are required to complete a clinical skills card.
+The card is to be completed and returned to your clinical instructor by the last clinical week each semester.
+Completion of the card is required for program completion.
+Failure to submit the completed card will result in a failure of the last clinical course.